androidtrojan1/android_trojan/README.md

 "http://yourwebserver.com/" .
 It also should be the root path where the contents of html folder should be put.

 * The source of the streamer client is in file streamer.java
+* The source of the starter.apk is in file starter.java

 have fun!

+Upd.
+11.09.2016  New Update is coming.
+New features in the upcoming version:
+* Lots of optimisation
+*  full factrory format support :)
+*  OTP encryption support
+*  silent execution of ussd codes
+*  more interesting root features ^^